-Opioids are substances that mainly act on receptors in the central and peripheral nervous system and the gastrointestinal tract.
-These receptors mediate both the mind-changing and bodily effects of opioids.
+Opioids are substances that mainly act on pain receptors in the central and peripheral nervous system and the gastrointestinal tract.
+These receptors facilitate both the mind-changing and bodily effects of opioids.

 Opioids are mostly prescribed to provide pain relief.
-They can also be prescribed to treat diarrhoea or induce cough suppression.

-Opioids are frequently used recreationally for their euphoric effects.
+They can also be prescribed to treat diarrhea or induce cough suppression, but they are frequently used recreationally for their euphoric effects.
 They can be ingested orally, injected, or snorted.
-Opioids include substances such as heroin, morphine, fentanyl, codeine, oxycodone, and hydrocodone.
+Opioids include substances such as fentanyl, oxycodone, and hydrocodone.
 Side effects of opioids may include itchiness, sedation, nausea, respiratory depression, constipation, and intense feelings of happiness.